dm13450/dm13450.github.io/_posts/2019-04-03-Goodreads.md

         plot.background = element_rect(fill="#fdfdfd"),
         panel.background = element_rect(fill="#fdfdfd")))
 ```

-[Goodreads](https://www.goodreads.com/) is a personalised book recording
-website.
-After you read a book you can rate it and see what everyone
-else thought about the book.
-In this series of blog posts I will be
-analysing this data to see what I can learn about my reading habits.

 You can follow along by downloading your own Goodreads data from
 <https://www.goodreads.com/review/import> .